 Understanding and analysing the past can teach us about the world we live in today and what might happen in the future.
 Part of the skill of studying History is the ability to effectively research and analyse the sources of information available.
 Our approach will be to help students to learn to do this independently, while providing the support they need to progress as much as possible.
-History lessons are compulsory until Year 9, after which students can choose History as one of their GCSE options.
+History lessons are part of the core curriculum until Year 9, after which students can choose History as one of their GCSE options.

 Year 8 study starts with the formation of the British Empire and its impact on Britain, its colonies and the Slave Trade and the associated horrors.
 The students also study the Industrial Revolution and the effect it had on Britain and its people.
 Students study the Titanic and have to make a judgement on who was to blame for its tragic loss.
 Students study the Suffragettes and evaluate evidence to determine what happened at the Derby in June 1913.
 We finish the year with a study of the fight for equal rights in the 20th century mainly looking at the events the USA.

 The AQA GCSE History course is studied including the following areas: